MattiDragon/JsonPatcherCode/README.md

 - `jsonpatcher.trace.server`: Control the amount of logging from the language server
 - `jsonpatcher.java.location`: An override for the java executable used for the language server
 - `jsonpatcher.java.options`: Addition VM options to pass to the language server
+- `jsonpatcher.server.enabled`: Whether the language server is enabled
+- `jsonpatcher.server.location`: An override for the location of the server jar
+- `jsonpatcher.server.port`: The port that the server listens on

 ## Known Issues and Limitations